E-anae/cp-gap-rust/README.md

 If you’re still unable to access the debug probes after following these steps, try adding your user to the plugdev group.

-> _"If you are using WSL, you may need to enable the udev service.
+> [!NOTE] > _"If you are using WSL, you may need to enable the udev service.
 To check if the service is running, run service udev status.
 If the service is not started, edit /etc/wsl.conf (with sudo) and make sure the following is included:"_

 ```
 [boot]